Revision Date: 250331

 Note: While Circuit Specialties has enclosures available direct, the shipping cost for unit quantities is rather expensive.
 The Bud Industries enclosure is occasionally available from Amazon, not offered with prime free shipping.
 Overall shipping costs will likely be lower when ordering the entire bundle from a single source, assuming they are in stock when your order is received.

-Power transformer options range from around $15 to $55, depending upon vendor fluctuating prices.
-A couple examples are listed on the website, additional references upon request.
+Power transformer options range from around $20 to $30, depending upon fluctuating vendor prices.
+A couple examples are listed elsewhere on the website, additional references provided upon request.

 Contact Rick at wb4gnr@gmail.com